PowerShell/PowerShellEditorServices/module/docs/ConvertFrom-ScriptExtent.md

 ### System.Management.Automation.Language.IScriptExtent

-You can pipe IScriptExtent objects to be converted.
+You can pass ScriptExtent objects to this function.
+You can also pass objects with a property named "Extent" such as ASTs from Find-Ast or tokens from Get-Token.

 ## OUTPUTS